sabitm/nix-config/README.md

 ### Running nix config

-Build nix config and switch using command below:
+Reuild your system using command below:

 ```shell
 sudo nixos-rebuild switch --flake .#<name>
 ```

-Where `<name>` is the name of your configuration.
+Where `<name>` is the name of your flake config.

-## Remote Build
+## Remote Build and Substituter

-One machine acts as the builder (host), the other offloads builds to it (client).
+One machine acts as the builder and substituter (host), the other offloads builds to it (client).

 ### Host setup